MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ### -File | -f

-If the value of `File` is `-`, the command text is read from standard input.
-Running `pwsh -File -` without redirected standard input starts a regular session.
-This is the same as not specifying the `File` parameter at all.

 This is the default parameter if no parameters are present but values are present in the command line.
 The specified script runs in the local scope ("dot-sourced") of the new session, so that the functions and variables that